Updated: Mar 14

 The thin crisp milk chocolate bar has an unusual creamy taste, to begin with, then with the occasional lotus seed, leaving a nice chocolaty aftertaste.
 The bar costs $4.00 USD.
 Can be purchased at most airports.

 Upon stumbling upon TBROS in Hoi An, we decided to give it the taste test.
 The attractive decorative recycled paper reveals a gold crisp wrapping.
 Inside lays a dark chocolate bar moulded with cocoa bean and leaf shapes.
 The 54% Cocoa bar is dark and creamy textured with rich dark chocolate after taste.
 Costing 135.000 VND ( £4.33 GBP) per bar.

 TBROS Dark Milk Chocolate ©MDHarding

 Pheva Chocolates produces 18 exotic flavours in white, milk and dark chocolate with flavours including pistachio & raisin, sesame & peanuts, pepper, orange and ginger.
-There are individual boxed flavours or a variety of box sizes available with a fixed number of chocolates available.
+There are individually boxed flavours or a variety of box sizes available with a fixed number of chocolates available.
 We decided on a box for 24 chocolates and selected a mixture of both milk and dark chocolate flavours.
-The box cost 160.000 VND (£5.00 GBP) The individually wrapped square chocolates are encased in a colourful outer layer and then a metallic silver paper, inside the delicate moulded chocolate with an image of the cocoa bean with leafs.
-One of my most favourite out of all the Vietnamese chocolate producers.
-We visited Pheva Chocolates shop in Hoi An.
-It's a very modern shop with full glass fronted windows and colourful displays with all the chocolate.
+The box cost 160.000 VND (£5.00 GBP) The individually wrapped square chocolates are encased in a colourful outer layer and then a metallic silver paper, inside the delicate moulded chocolate with an image of the cocoa bean with leaves.
+One of my favourite out of all the Vietnamese chocolate producers.
+We visited the Pheva chocolate shop in Hoi An.
+It's a very modern shop with full glass-fronted windows and colourful displays with all the chocolate.